 All operators of food service establishments within the City of Bellaire are required to have a valid permit issued by the Development Services Department.
 Required fees are listed on each form.
 The registration period runs from January 1 through December 31 and MUST be renewed every calendar year.

-To obtain a Food Dealer's Permit, the food establishment will need to turn in the following documents:
+To obtain a Food Dealer's Permit, the food establishment will need to turn in the following documents through the SmartGov portal:

 - Completed Food Dealer's Permit Application

 - Copy of a valid State of Texas Sales & Use Permit

 - Proof of Food Manager's Certification(s) (note: a Certified Food Manager MUST be on-duty at all times)

 - Copy of ID for main contact (manager, owner, etc.)

 A fee will be charged based upon the type of service of the establishment.

 A permit will NOT be issued without all the required documents.